sankarshanmukhopadhyay/Links/README.md

 ### Reputation, rudimentary and not-so-rudimentary
 There are many places online where Bob can call attention to Alice using the _@Alice_ convention.
 If Alice wishes to reply, she can use _@Bob_.
-Now Bob's agent can make the reputational claim, "I have a connection to Alice, and here's the link to evidence."
+With this data in the public domain, Bob's agent can make the reputational claim, "I have a connection to Alice, and here's the link to evidence."

 Next imagine that Bob has an existing, robust, connection to Alice, and he asks about Carol.